Time to read: 6 min

 Fictiv – We Deliver Complex Parts at Ridiculous Speeds

 At Fictiv, we routinely manufacture even the most complex parts at ridiculously fast speeds — 2-5X faster than your average machine shop.
 Our cutting edge platform, mechanical engineers, and machining experts provide DFM feedback to optimize your designs for manufacturing and reduce your lead times.
 In many cases, we can help reduce costs as well.Fictiv is your operating system for custom manufacturing that makes part procurement faster, easier, and more efficient.
-So, create an account and upload your part today to see what our instant quote process, expert guidance, and intelligent platform can do for you.
+So, create an account and upload your part today to see what our instant online CNC quote process, expert guidance, and intelligent platform can do for you.